miikaah/musa/README.md

 - feat: Paste items with Ctrl + V
 - feat: Rearrange playlist items with drag & drop
 - feat: Highlight with border the index when rearranging / adding items
-- feat: Follow active index with scroll
+- feat: Scroll to active index if inde goes out of viewport

 #### Playlist 2.0